rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 	psql -h localhost -U postgres -d postgres -f 010_create_users_for_env_db_V001.sql

-The command line options `-h` define host (i.e. the server the DB is running on), `-U` user (postgres is the DB superuser), `-d` database (postgres is name of the maintenance database), and `-f` the file with the SQL commands to be executed, respectively.
+The command line options define: `-h` host (i.e. the server the DB is running on), `-U` user (postgres is the DB superuser), `-d` database (postgres is name of the maintenance database), and `-f` the file with the SQL commands to be executed.

 Now let us create the new database `env_db`: